CarstenAgerskov/Mycroft-intent-test-runner/README.md

 An intent succeedes if all test are passed for the intent.
 And in that case the test runner immedeately continues to the next test.
 If all tests have not succeeded 30 seconds after the utterence, the test is failed.
+Because of this, a failed test will take at least 30 seconds to complete.

 If you want to try the test runner on some existing skills, read the section on skill status at the end of the document.

-# Internal representation, and how it can be used
+## Internal representation
-The json files in test/intent/ is transformed to an "internal test format".
+The test runner transforms the json files in test/intent/ into an "internal test format".
 The example below:
 ```
 {
   "utterance": "add some to my none list",